fedora-infra/planet/README.md

 3. Commit your Changes (git commit -sm 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/fedora-infra/planet/blob/main/LICENSE) file for details.